 With your doctor you can see which treatment or a combination of treatments suits you best.
 Counselling together with nicotine substitutes or medications has the greatest chance of success.
 There are different types of support.

-The coach will give you advice on how to stop by phone.
+- Telephone coaching: the coach will give you advice on how to stop by phone.

-You will then have a number of conversations with a care provider, which can also be the general practitioner himself.
+- Personal coaching: you will then have a number of conversations with a care provider, which can also be the general practitioner himself.
 Some of the calls can also be made by e-mail or by telephone.

-In a group, all participants stop at the same time.
+- Group training: in a group, all participants stop at the same time.
 There will be a number of meetings.
 The participants can help to support each other.

-This form is used when all other forms did not help with stopping.
+- Lifestyle training: this form is used when all other forms did not help with stopping.
 The training is more intensive than the other forms of support and can take place individually or in a group.